-Any full-time or part-time student from an ABA-approved law school who is in good standing at his or her current institution is encouraged to apply.
+Any full-time or part-time student from an ABA-approved law school who is in good standing (i.e. preferred GPA of 2.5 or higher) at his or her current institution is encouraged to apply.
+Program administration retains the discretion to reach admissions decisions based upon a variety of factors.
 The program is approved by the ABA and is offered as part of the fully accredited curriculum of Syracuse University College of Law.
-We had 23 students from Syracuse Law and other ABA-approved law schools, participate in the Law in London program during the 2017 Summer.
-We hope you join us in 2018!
+The Summer of 2019 program enrolled 15 students from Syracuse Law and other ABA-approved law schools.
+We hope you join us in 2022!

 Rigorous coursework and hands-on learning experiences cultivate a student’s ability to pursue a career in international law.
-Our placements include the Crown Prosecution Service, the AIRE Centre, Withers LLP, Unite the Union, MSCI, State Street Global Services, Alternative Investment Solutions, Millennium & Copthorne Holdings, and the offices of various distinguished Barristers and Solicitors in London.
-Individuals who attend the LondonEx are supervised by American faculty.
-Students engage in a variety of organized placements in criminal law and trial law, at financial and governmental institutions, and in corporate settings.
+Our placements have included London's Crown Prosecution Service, the AIRE Centre, Withers LLP, MSCI, State Street Global Services, US Bank, REDRESS, and the offices of various distinguished Barristers and Solicitors in London.

-Your transcript will reflect that you have enrolled in Law 910 (6 credits): LondonEx - Clinic Internships.
-Students are graded on a pass/fail basis unless their school requires an assigned grade.
-In preparation for assignments, interns take part in an intensive course on the legal system (described below).
-Internship work will then be augmented by weekly seminars led by faculty and practitioners.
-In addition to mandatory attendance of classes and seminar sessions, program requirements include maintaining a journal and professional portfolio of your internship work, good and faithful discharge of internship responsibilities, and submission of an analytical and reflective essay on comparative (English/American) law.
+Your transcript will reflect that you have enrolled in Law 910 (4 credits): LondonEx - Clinical Internships.
+Students are graded on a pass/fail basis unless their home school requires an assigned grade.
+In preparation for assignments, interns take part in an intensive orientation on the British legal system.
+Internship work is supplemented with weekly seminars led by faculty and practitioners.
+In addition to mandatory attendance at seminar sessions, program requirements include a weekly reflective writing assignment, competent and professional completion of internship responsibilities, and a final presentation.
+A syllabus from the 2019 program can be found here.

-The course meets for a minimum of 15 hours during the five-day orientation period.
-Through a series of lectures and discussions from our London summer faculty and lecturers, students receive intensive exposure in fundamental tenets of English law.
-The program emphasizes English legal institutions, the legal profession, court structure, and procedure in both civil and criminal cases, as well as selected areas of substantive law.
-Classes are supplemented by visits to one of the Inns of Court and a guided tour of "Legal London".
+Through a series of lectures and discussions from our London summer faculty and lecturers students receive intensive exposure to fundamental tenets of English law during a 5-day orientation program that emphasizes English and international legal institutions, the legal profession, court structure, and procedure in both civil and criminal cases, as well as selected areas of substantive law.
+Classes are supplemented by visits to one of the Inns of Court, a guided tour of "Legal London", and other site visits.
 It is the student's responsibility to confirm with their home school/college that the course(s) taken as part of this program will satisfy their degree requirements.

-You may review additional program details through Syracuse Abroad.
-Applications received before February 10 are given preferred consideration and reviewed on a rolling basis.
-Applications received after will be reviewed subject to availability in the program.
+Applications received before March 1 are given preferred consideration and reviewed on a rolling basis.

 For more information, please contact:

-Syracuse University College of Law Students who participate in the summer Law in London program may apply for Federal Direct Loans to help cover the cost of tuition, fees, living expenses, and transportation to London.
-The SU College of Law Summer Financial Aid application will be sent to students each March.
+Syracuse University College of Law Students who participate in the summer program may apply for Federal Direct Loans to help cover the cost of tuition, fees, living expenses, and transportation to London.
+The SU College of Law Summer Financial Aid application will be sent to students in March.
 Additionally, students must have a current academic year FAFSA (Free Application for Federal Student Aid) on file.
-Contact the College of Law Financial Aid Office if you have questions.
+Contact the College of Law's Financial Aid Office if you have questions.

 U.S. State Department Travel Information: Syracuse Abroad has regular access to the U.S. Department of State Consular Information Sheets, Travel Advisories, and Worldwide Notices regarding matters that may affect the security of our participants.
 Resident Directors will be notified immediately of any safety concerns and will communicate those concerns and further instructions to students.
 They will post the notices for student, faculty and staff information.
 If England is declared an area of instability, participants will be notified promptly.
 They will be permitted to withdraw from the program and they will be refunded all fees paid except for room and board payments expended prior to the date that England was declared an area of instability.